Arcane-404/poke-store/docs/collab-flow.md

   - **green**: able to merge
   - **purple**: updated merge
   - **gray**: merge conflict
-- Handling Git Conflicts
+- Handling Git Conflicts...
   - message reviewer to meet up & resolve problem together
-  - [ EDIT ]
-- the only manual thing to do...
+- the only manual work to do...
-   - you send a message for a tester to review
+   - dev role will be completed after sending `pull request`
-   - they will then check, approve, & merge your code
+   - test role will `review & merge` upcoming code
-     - then reply back to you that updates are merged